drforr/Perl-Mogrify/README.md

 a string of one or more whitespace-delimited words.
 Themes are case- insensitive.
 See ["POLICY THEMES"](#policy-themes) for more information.

-`maximum_transformations_per_document` limits the number of Violations the Transformer will return for a given document.
+`maximum_transformations_per_document` limits the number of Transformations the Transformer will return for a given document.
 Some Policies have a default limit; see the documentation for the individual Policies to see whether there is one.
 To force a Transformer to not have a limit, specify "no\_limit" or the empty string for